-Step 1: Add the pretzels to a food processor and grind until you get the desired consistency you like.
-My kids love their coating crunchy so I left some slightly bigger pieces.
+Step 1: Add the pretzels to a food processor and grind until you get your desired consistency.
+My kids love their coating crunchy, so I left some slightly bigger pieces.

 Step 2: Add your breadcrumbs, parmesan, basil, garlic powder, and salt to a bowl.
-Mix it all together.
+Mix it all.
 Preheat the oven to 350º F.

 Step 3: Add mixed eggs to a bowl and add the breadcrumb mixture to another bowl.
 Dip the chicken into the egg, then dip into the breadcrumbs.
 Move the chicken to a baking dish.
 Repeat until all of the chicken is coated.

 Step 5: Bake for 20 minutes until mostly done.
 Remove from the oven and top each piece of chicken with mozzarella cheese.
 Return to the oven until the cheese is melted...about 8 more minutes.
 Serve with gluten free pasta!!

 Sprinkle with fresh basil and dig in!!
 Your whole family is going to love this easy chicken parmesan!
 You will also love this Gluten Free Chicken Cordon Bleu recipe...talk about a delicious crisp coating!

 Slice your chicken breasts lengthwise in half to make a thin chicken cutlet.
 This will make your chicken thin and crispier on the outside.)

 You can easily make this recipe dairy-free by using dairy-free cheese.
 I like VioLife and Daiya brands.

 It is easy to keep the chicken coating crispy by baking this recipe in the oven or cooking it in an air fryer.
 The coating tends to get soggy after it has been in the refrigerator.
 I recommend heating it in the oven to crisp the coating.